 Several conventions will be employed in this paper.
 Times are Mountain Standard Time (MST) at the ends of any averaging intervals, unless otherwise stated.
 Astronomical sunset was at 1742 and sunrise was at 0635 MST.
 Elevations are in meters above mean sea level (m MSL) and heights are in meters above ground level (m AGL).
 Potential temperature (θ, °C) was calculated using θ = T + γd (z - z0), where T is temperature (°C), γd = 0.0098°C m-1 is the dry adiabatic lapse rate, z is elevation, and z0 = 1564 m is the crater floor elevation.
 Potential temperature is used instead of virtual potential temperature because of humidity measurement uncertainties in the variety of instruments used in the low humidity environment.
 In the remainder of this paper, without exception, the word temperature will be used for potential temperature.

 d.
-Weather during IOP4
+Weather conditions during IOP4

 IOP4 occurred during a period when a blocking ridge off the Pacific coast brought high pressure and clear, undisturbed weather to the region.
 The ground was dry, as the last rain (5.7 mm) had fallen on 10 October.
 The geopotential height gradient was weak above the region, supporting geostrophic winds from the northwest at 700 hPa.
-Three-hourly rawinsonde soundings at BASE on the plain upwind of the crater (Fig. 3) found a convective boundary layer (CBL) containing upslope winds that extended to 2700 m MSL (1000 m AGL) at 1600 MST.
+Three-hourly rawinsonde soundings at BASE upwind of the crater (Fig. 3) found a convective boundary layer (CBL) containing northeasterly upslope winds that extended to 2700 m MSL (1000 m AGL) at 1600 MST.
 The daytime incoming net radiation on the plain at the FAR and NEAR sites changed sign just before 1700 MST, followed soon after by a reversal of the surface sensible heat flux (Fig. 4).
+Sunset occurred at XYZ MST.
 A downward-directed surface sensible heat flux of about 15 W m-2 persisted throughout the night, producing a continuous cooling of the lower atmosphere and the upward growth of a surface-based stable boundary layer (SBL) containing downslope winds.
-It cooled continually and grew upward into the residual layer (RL) during the night to reach a strength of 12°C and a depth exceeding 100 m AGL.
+It cooled continually and grew upward into the residual layer (RL) during the night to reach a strength of 12°C and a depth exceeding 100 m AGL after midnight.
 Downslope winds extended well above the shallow SBL into the RL where typical temperature gradients were 3°C km-1.

 4. Data analysis

 A sequence of transitional changes in temperature and wind structure was observed inside the crater basin during IOP4.
-These structural changes occurred in six phases and were driven by interactions between the crater and the approaching boundary layer structure over the adjacent plain.
+These structural changes occurred in six phases and were driven by interactions between the crater and the boundary layer structure of the approaching flow over the adjacent plain.
 The analysis begins with an overview of the boundary layer evolution on the plain.
-The different structural phases inside the crater are then addressed individually and chronologically while relating them to the approaching boundary layer structure.
+The different structural phases inside the crater are then addressed individually and chronologically while relating them to the boundary layer structure of the approaching flow.

 a.
 Wind and temperature structure evolution above the plain